peterhinch/micropython-async/v3/docs/DRIVERS.md

 debouncing a normally open switch connected between a pin and ground.
 Can run callbacks or schedule coros on contact closure and/or opening.
 As an alternative to a callback based interface, bound `Event` objects may be triggered on switch state changes.
+To use an `Event` based interface exclusively see the simpler [ESwitch class](./EVENTS.md#61-eswitch).

 In the following text the term `callable` implies a Python `callable`: namely a function, bound method, coroutine or bound coroutine.
 The term implies that any